 Life isn’t about finding yourself.
 Life is about creating yourself.

 Yes, your “voice” is something you actually create — not something you find.
 Your voice is the expression of your point of view on any matter at hand.
-It’s what you say and how you say it.
+It’s a combination of what you say and how you say it.

 If you’re ready for the next move in your career, your best voice is definitely an item of interest.

-Your voice is the essential marketing for that Brand Called You.
+Your voice is the essential marketing for your personal brand.
 Recall – your brand is what people say about you when you’re not there.
 That is largely driven by how people feel in their interactions with you.

 Your best voice can actually reach people who can help you with your goals.